Fachschaft-Mathe-Informatik-Paderborn/Klausurarchiv/REST-API.md

 ### Response 200 "Ok"

-The logout was successful and the session information are removed from the `KLAUSURARCHIV` cookie.
+The logout was successful and the session information is removed from the `KLAUSURARCHIV` cookie.
 This response will also be sent if the user wasn't logged in before as the resulting state is the same.

 ### Response 500 "Internal Server Error"

 An internal error occurred.
-The body is an empty object.The body is an object of the following schema:
+The body is an empty object.
+The body is an object of the following schema:

 | Attribute | Type | Description |
 |-|-|-|